Cable TV Alternatives: How to Cut the Cord and Save Tons of Money

 One of the great things about Netflix is that you can share it with family or friends.
 It offers options for multiple screens so you can split the membership and save money.
 The cost for two screens is $12.99 a month and you can get four screens for $15.99 a month, which also includes Ultra HD (4K) video.
 You can cancel at any time.

 The content is constantly changing as new shows and movies are added.
 Netflix also produces original content such as “The Irishman,” “The Witcher,” and “Grace and Frankie.”

 Related: How to Watch Netflix for Free

-Of all the alternatives to cable TV, Hulu offers the best of both worlds – a live TV option with cable channels and streaming service.
-Hulu’s basic package starts at $5.99 per month and includes all the movies and TV shows in the library, but you will have commercials.
+Of all the alternatives to cable TV, Hulu offers the best of both worlds — a live TV option with cable channels and streaming service.
+Hulu’s basic package starts at $5.99 per month and includes all the movies and TV shows in the library.
+However, you’ll have to sit through commercials.

 The commercial-free option is $11.99 per month.
 For $54.99 per month, you can get the Hulu library and live TV.
 For $60.99 a month, you get Hulu and live TV with no commercials.
 You can also add on premium channels like HBO, Cinemax, Starz, and Showtime, and those prices range from $8.99 to $14.99 extra per month.

 Try getting a digital converter box or an antenna if you only want to watch local or public access channels.
 This will allow your TV to pick up the main local channels without having to pay for cable or satellite.